bbuchalter/ios-gym/HOOKS.md

 Runs automatically before every commit to validate:
 - ✅ Grammar files are synchronized
 - ✅ TypeScript types are valid
-- ✅ TypeScript build succeeds
 - ✅ All tests pass

 ### What it does:
 1. Checks that `commands.yaml` and `web/public/commands.json` are in sync
-2. Validates TypeScript types with `tsc --noEmit` (no compilation, just type checking)
+2. Validates TypeScript types with `tsc --noEmit` (type checking without compilation)
-3. Builds the TypeScript code (`npm run build`)
-4. Runs the test suite (`jest`)
+3. Runs the test suite (`jest`)
-5. Blocks the commit if any check fails
+4. Blocks the commit if any check fails

 ### Output:
 ```